SaiKiranNaik03/GenZ-TalkAI/README.md

 Follow these steps to run the project locally:

 ### Prerequisites
-- Python 3.7+
+- Python 3.8+
+- Streamlit
+- Requests
+- Time
-- pip package manager
+- JSON

 ### Steps